Table of Contents

 “I want to increase employment for people with disabilities by 10%,” Shapiro said this week during a ribbon-cutting event celebrating the upgrade of Cleanlogic’s production operations to meet rising demand and to spread the word that a more inclusive workplace is an asset for any enterprise, from other CPG companies to retailers, and from government agencies to nonprofits.

 Eighty percent of Cleanlogic’s production crew are disabled due to autism, hearing loss, vision impairment or “neurodivergence,” a term applied to people whose brain differences affect how their brain works.
-This fact is a tremendous selling point for Cleanlogic.
+The composition of the crew is a tremendous selling point for Cleanlogic.

 Support for companies that take a stand